watsonjr/watsonjr.github.io/people/index.md

 2017 -- **Zach Gelbaum**, College of Earth, Ocean and Atmospheric Sciences, Oregon State University.<br>
 2017 -- **Mathew Titus**, College of Earth, Ocean and Atmospheric Sciences, Oregon State University.<br>

-## Students
+## PhD Students
-2017 -- **Steven Johnson**, College of Earth, Ocean and Atmospheric Sciences, Oregon State University.
+2017 -- **Steven Johnson**, College of Earth, Ocean and Atmospheric Sciences, Oregon State University.<br>
 2017 -- **Ciera Villegas**, Environmental Sciences Graduate Program, Oregon State University.

 ## Alumni
 __Andrew Tilman__<br>
-Andrew was part of the SERENE exchange program between the Stockholm Resilienc Centre and Princeton University, 2014-2017.
+Andrew was a PhD student on the SERENE exchange program between the Stockholm Resilienc Centre and Princeton University, 2014-2017.
 Andrew worked on human behavioral challenges in fisheries.<br>

 __Lisa McManus__<br>
-Andrew was part of the SERENE exchange program between the Stockholm Resilienc Centre and Princeton University, 2014-2017.
+Andrew was a PhD student on the SERENE exchange program between the Stockholm Resilienc Centre and Princeton University, 2014-2017.
 Lisa worked on predicting the response of coral systems to climate change.<br>

 __Laura Elsler__<br>
 Laura completed her Masters research project, from the University of Graz, with us in 2015.<br>